-Changes Changes Changes Changes Changes Changes Changes Changes Changes
+Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes Changes

-Changes / "The book of extinction" prologue
+Changes / 'The book of extinction' prologue

-size: each element ~ 7,5x21 cm / 300 elements / composition depends on space
+Size of handmade papers: each element ~ 7,5 x 21 cm / 300 elements / composition depends on space

 Bio-diverse on the one hand, resembling a background extinction scene on the other.
 Teeming with life, wildness, restlessness.